-February 2014 0.1140

-May 2014 0.1020

-August 2014 0.1370

-November 2014 0.1273
+February 2016 0.156 June 2016 0.170 August 2016 0.204 November 2016 0.218

 Haloacetic acids (HAAs) are a common undesirable by-product of drinking water chlorination.
 HAAs can be formed by chlorination, ozonation or chloramination of water with formation promoted by slightly acidic water, high organic matter content and elevated temperature.
 Chlorine from the water disinfection process can react with organic matter and small amounts of bromide present in water to produce various HAAs.
 The MAC (maximum acceptable concentration) for HAA's is 0.08mg/L. Our testing produced these results.
+Compliance with provincial standards is dependent on the effectiveness of the treatment process.